AM-Digital-Research-Environment/DSpaceBatching/README.md

 *Please make sure to use the run requirements file to make sure all dependencies are installed.*

+### Authentication for the MongoDB Client
+For authentication information (MongoDB Client URI) in the auth_functions.py, please enquire us.

 ## To run the script please follow the below steps:
 In this step, we import the required class and instantiate said class.
 The following information will passed as arguments to the class,
 - Your MongoDB database name